Under Construction: Route 58 Widening - Lovers Leap in Patrick County (PPTA project)

 Traffic alerts ►

 Flagging operations and lane closures may be in place periodically.
+While traffic impacts are limited in the east section, flagging operations may be in place in the west section.

 Public outreach ►